• Skip to primary navigation

 • Bake for 30 minutes.

-• As soon as you remove the sponges from the oven, pull the baking paper off the edge of the cakes before it cools.
-This helps the cakes keep their shape.
+• As soon as you remove the sponges from the oven, pull the baking paper away from the edges of the cakes before they cool.

 • Remove them from the tins after cooling for 5 minutes and transfer to a cooling rack.
 Leave them to cool for 20 minutes.